ccs-amsterdam/compendium-checklist/showme-tutorials/myfirstgithub-page.md

 (You'll want to change the URL in the first command line to what GitHub lists in this section since your GitHub username and repo name are different.)

 <h3 id="step8">8.
 Push a branch to GitHub</h3>
-Now we'll push the commit in your branch to your new GitHub repo.
+Now we will <a href="https://git-scm.com/docs/git-push" target="_blank">push</a> the commit in your branch to your new GitHub repo.
 This allows other people to see the changes you've made.
 If they're approved by the repository's owner, the changes can then be merged into the primary branch.

-To push changes onto a new branch on GitHub, you'll want to run git push origin yourbranchname.
+To push changes onto a new branch on GitHub, you'll want to run <code>git push origin yourbranchname</code>.
 GitHub will automatically create the branch for you on the remote repository:

 ```shell
 joetheplumber:myproject joetheplumber$ git push origin my-new-branch